jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 _An adventure for five 4th-level characters._

 In this arc, at Madam Eva’s request, the players visit Blinsky Toys, the home of Vallaki's resident toymaker, to purchase a nameday gift for Eva’s great grand-niece, Arabelle.
-There, the players learn new information about the traveling ringmaster Rictavio, and the Baron's brutish enforcer, Izek Strazni.
+There, the players learn new information about the traveling ringmaster Rictavio, and the Baron's brutish enforcer, [[Izek Strazni]].

 After obtaining a toy for Arabelle, the players visit the Vistani encampment located a short distance away from Vallaki's walls.
 There, the players can meet the camp’s leaders: Luvash and Arrigal, Arabelle’s father and uncle, respectively.

 When the players learn that Arabelle has recently disappeared, Luvash asks them to retrieve a clue from the scene of her disappearance—a strange platinum signet ring—from Kasimir Velikov, one of the dusk elves whose hovels circle the encampment.
 Luvash believes that the ring may hold the key to finding his daughter, and promises the players a wealth of treasure if they research its secrets in the Baron’s personal library in Vallaki and uncover Arabelle’s location.

-Upon obtaining the ring from Kasimir and returning to Vallaki, the players must gain access to Baron Vargas Vallakovich’s personal library—either by cunning, diplomacy, or subterfuge.
+Upon obtaining the ring from Kasimir and returning to Vallaki, the players must gain access to [[Baron Vargas Vallakovich]]’s personal library—either by cunning, diplomacy, or subterfuge.
 Once inside, they are soon met by the Baron’s son, Victor Vallakovich, whose spellbook bears the same sigil as the signet ring.

 In exchange for the players’ promise to bring back any relics found therein—including, if possible, a proper wizard’s staff—Victor tells them that the sigil was the personal symbol of the archmage Khazan, whose abandoned tower sits on the shores of Lake Baratok.
 Though Victor doesn’t know how to get there, he can direct the players to Szoldar Szoldarovich, a Vallakian wolf-hunter who knows the Svalich Woods well.